Limit Distribution Theory for the Smooth 1-Wasserstein Distance with Applications: Limit Distribution Theory for Smooth Wasserstein Distance

 Theorem \ref{thm: CLT for W1} and Corollary \ref{cor: bootstrap} can be extended to the two-sample case, i.e., accounting for $\gwass(P_n,Q_m)$, where $P_n$ and $Q_m$ correspond to possibly different population measures $P$ and $Q$.
-We first treat the case where $P=Q$.
-Let $N := m +n$ and consider the statistic
+We first treat the null case ($P=Q$) and then consider the alternative ($P\neq Q$).
+Let $N := n + m$ and consider the statistic